richhastings/developer-manual/project-setup.md

 >####WINDOWS USERS
 >The next stage requires Node.js to be installed, as it doesn't come as standard with Windows.
 If you're not sure whether it's installed, type `node -v` onto the command line.
 If you get a version number back, this confirms Node.js is installed.
 A good guide can be found [here](http://blog.teamtreehouse.com/install-node-js-npm-windows).
 >
 >Python will also need to be installed as this doesn't come as standard.
-If you're not sure whether it's installed, type `pythonquit()` onto the command line.
+If you're not sure whether it's installed, type `python` onto the command line.
 If you get an error back, this confirms python is **not** installed.
 This can be downloaded from [here](http://www.python.org/downloads/). **You must download version 2.7.10, as 3.5 will not work**.
 You **must** check the box which reads `add python.exe to PATH`.
 This allows you to run python commands from the command line.
 >

 In order to install/update the plugins required to process all files, the following commands need to be run: